Skip to Main Content

 Utilizing the Book Arts Studio at UR

-The studio is available for both class visits of up to 20 students and individual student use during studio open hours or by appointment.
+The Book Arts Studio is located on the B1 level of Boatwright Memorial Library and is available for course project support, individual student use, and departmental staff development opportunities.
+The studio is available for class visits of up to 20 students and individual student use during studio open hours or by appointment.
 Faculty may bring their classes to the studio for one or multiple sessions to incorporate hands-on creative projects into their courses.
 Examples of course collaborations may include:

 • Hand binding books in a variety of structures to be used for journaling, creative storytelling, data collection, comics, or any other course-related applications